AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/enterprise-blueprint.md

 Adobe provides a rich set of intelligent, composable services built to deliver personalized commerce experiences at scale to help you support your key business goals.

-Somethign about performance benefits of using SaaS APIs vs core
+Something about performance benefits of using SaaS APIs vs core

 Something about data modeling/catalog mgmt